Trump’s May 1 deadline: Can he continue war on Iran after that?

 The 1973 federal law was passed to restrict a US president’s authority to involve the country in armed conflict overseas.

-Under the resolution, the president must inform Congress within 48 hours of initiating military action and may sustain deployments for only 60 days, unless a single 30-day extension is granted by Congress or it passes authorisation permitting a longer commitment.
+Under the resolution, the president must inform Congress within 48 hours of initiating military action and may sustain deployments for only 60 days, unless a single 30-day extension is granted by Congress, or it passes authorisation for a longer commitment.

 Maryam Jamshidi, an associate professor of law at Colorado Law School, said that to extend the 60-day window by 30 days, the president must certify, in writing, to Congress that the continuing use of armed force is a result of “unavoidable military necessity”.

-However, she added: “There is no clear legal avenue for Congress to successfully force the president to abide by this termination requirement and, indeed, past presidents have refused to do so, claiming that this part of the War Powers Act is unconstitutional.”
+However, she added: “There is no clear legal avenue for Congress to successfully force the president to abide by this termination requirement and, indeed, past presidents have refused to do so, claiming that this part of the War Powers Act is unconstitutional”.

 Is Trump likely to get authorisation for the war from Congress?

-As things currently stand, it is far from certain that Congress will authorise continued military action against Iran because of deep divisions between Democrats and Republicans sitting in the chamber.
+As things currently stand, it is far from certain that Congress will authorise continued military action against Iran because of deep divisions between Democrats and Republicans in the chamber.

-On April 15, a fourth bipartisan bid in the US Senate to curb Trump’s authority to conduct military operations using the War Powers Resolution was defeated by a vote of 52-47, with members voting overwhelmingly along party lines.
+On April 15, a fourth bipartisan bid in the US Senate to curb Trump’s authority to conduct military operations using the War Powers Resolution was defeated by 52-47, with members voting overwhelmingly along party lines.

 “We should not fail to note how extraordinary it is that our Senate Republican leadership has declined to do any oversight of a war that is costing billions of dollars every week,” Democrat Senator Chris Murphy said.